mirunanedelcu25-cyber/CourtDynamics313421/README.md

 ## Environment

 Regarding the environment, we used a version of Python3 and we worked on colab.
-The libraries that we used are: sqlite3, pandas, missingno, seaborn, matplotlib.pyplot.
+The libraries that we used are: sqlite3, pandas, missingno, seaborn, matplotlib.pyplot, sklearn.ensemble, sklearn.metrics, sklearn.model_selection, sklearn.linear_model, sklearn.preprocessing, sklearn,neighbors.

 ### KNN part